Subscribe to our newsletter for FREE pet updates

 It’s also possible you won’t notice the behavior because when you’re at home with your cat, she feels more comfortable and relaxed and doesn’t need to act out her compulsion.

-In cats who overgroom, hair loss and skin damage are localized to areas they can reach with their mouth, such as the abdomen, flank, back, chest, or the inner legs.
+In cats who overgroom, hair loss and skin damage are localized to areas they reach with their mouth, such as the abdomen, flank, back, chest or inner legs.
 There may also be a line of stubble down the back or on the front of the legs that looks a bit like a “buzz cut.”

-In addition to excessive licking, there can be classic signs of stress such as hiding, refusing to eat, nervousness, or not using the litterbox consistently.
+In addition to excessive licking, there are classic signs of stress such as hiding, refusing to eat, nervousness or not using the litterbox consistently.

 Excessive Grooming Often Starts as a Displacement Behavior